ALL ABOUT

 AUDIO DESCRIPTION

-Audio Description contributes to a more inclusive and accessible media environment, allowing individuals with visual impairments to enjoy and engage with visual content on a level playing field with their sighted counterparts.
+Audio Description contributes to a more inclusive and accessible media environment, allowing blind and low-vision people to enjoy and engage with visual content on a level playing field with their fully sighted counterparts.

 THE BASICS